 4.3.
 Relationship between the Board and the Institutional President: The Board, after consulting with the Board of Trustees, appoints the President who serves at the pleasure of the Board and at a salary fixed by the Board.
 The President is the chief executive officer for that institution and reports to the Board.
 The Board has delegated administrative responsibilities for institutional operations to the President.

 4.3.1.
-Relationship between the Commissioner and the Board and Institutional Presidents-The Commissioner of Higher Education serves as the Chief Executive Officer of the Board of Regents.
+Relationship between the Commissioner and the Board and Institutional Presidents-The Commissioner of Higher Education serves as the Chief Executive Officer of the Board of Higher Education.
 The functions of the Commissioner are described in R141, and include coordinating the execution of Board policies and master planning efforts, spokesperson for the System of Higher Education, providing statewide leadership in activities affecting the System of Higher Education, chairing the Council of Presidents, providing advice and consultation as sought by institutional Presidents, preparing the agenda for Board meetings after consultation with Board and the Council of Presidents, identifying policy considerations and making appropriate recommendations thereon to the Board, and administration of statewide support programs subject to applicable Board policies.
 It is the intent of this policy to reaffirm the statewide role of the Commissioner and that Presidents, reporting directly to the Board and working cooperatively with their Boards of Trustees, hold the line operating responsibilities of managing the States’ Colleges and Universities.